I think you will agree with me when I say a career in sports today is unlike anything it used to be.

 Honestly, a qualification for Europa League barely creates a buzz unless your team has never qualified for Europe or is qualifying after many years.

-This figure of $469million for 2017/18 edition includes both the fixed payments and the media rights money.
+This figure of $561 million for 2021-22 edition includes both the fixed payments and the media rights money.

 The big one.
 The insurmountable.
-The real McCoy.
+The richest sporting event.
 The glamorous parade of the best football clubs on planet Earth.
 UEFA’s elite tournament brings together 32 of the best football clubs in nine months long competition.